dimxy/bitcoinjs-lib/README.md

 npm run build
 browserify ../bitcoinjs-lib-kmd/ccfaucetpoc.js --standalone faucet -o ccfaucetpocbr.js
 ```
-Copy ccfaucetpocbr.js into the webpack dir.
+Copy ccfaucetpocbr.js into your webpack dir.
 Copy an example of an index.html page from the webpack-test dir to your webpack dir.
 Run the web server with a command:
 ```